AlexandreCarlton/pokeapi-dump/README.md

    sync with the main `PokeAPI` repository.
  - sprite/cry data is guaranteed to remain in sync with the JSON data as it exists in the one repo (with submodules).
+ - I wanted an excuse to play around with web-scraping.